These fine motor activities are provided for the Melissa & Doug blog by Cindy Utzinger, pediatric Occupational Therapist.

 I like to put a spin on it, though.
 I like to have kids do “upside-down” bowling.
 To do this, have your child turn so that their back is facing the bowling pins.
 The child then rolls the ball to knock the pins down by bending over and rolling the ball in between their legs, looking back at the pins through their legs as they do this.
 This change in the position of their head is what gives them vestibular input.

 - Proprioceptive input: Activities that involve jumping, climbing, running, and using “heavy work” muscles (such as through wheel barrow races, crab walking, pulling or pushing heavy loads, etc.) provide children with proprioceptive input.

 - Hopscotch is a fun way to incorporate jumping into indoor or outdoor play.

-- Packing Trunki Terrance with heavy objects or toys and pushing it or simply scooting around it provides children with opportunities to use their “heavy work” muscles.
+- Packing a small plastic bin with toys and pushing it (or simply scooting it around) provides children with opportunities to use their “heavy work” muscles.

-- The Bella Butterfly Kid’s Cart and Shopping Cart are other ways that kids can use their imagination, while filling them and get good proprioceptive input by pushing and pulling them.
+- This butterfly kid’s cart and Shopping Cart are other ways that kids can use their imagination, while filling them and get good proprioceptive input by pushing and pulling them.
 Remember, the heavier the better (within reason, obviously)!

 Working vestibular and proprioceptive input into play is so very important for children to develop the awareness of where their bodies are and what they are doing in relationship to the world around them.
 The good part is, though, that these activities can be tons of fun.
 You know the motive behind these activities but your children just get to enjoy quality time with you playing and using their imaginations and have no idea that there is an ulterior motive!